utk-cs340-fall24/students/lbaile33.md

 ## Interests

-Whenever I have free time I often fill the time with games.
+A huge interest of mine is the ongoing evolution of AI and how we can use it to shape ourselves by automating more and more complex tasks.
+Otherwise whenever I have free time I often fill the time with games.
 I am currently a League of Legends rep for the UTK Esports club building a team to compete in the coming fall and spring seasons.
-I am also interested in how we can use and shape ourselves using AI to automate more and more complex tasks.
-If you happen to be interested in joining the league team you can find more information and join tryouts by fillout this form: https://forms.gle/xPmD3TknM2Xp5CXV9
+If you happen to be interested in joining the league team you can find more information and join tryouts by filling out this form: https://forms.gle/xPmD3TknM2Xp5CXV9

 ## Familiar languages and tools